 - Start small… you don’t need to leap straight to every day.
 Start small with weekly if it’s easier.

 - Practice acknowledging things your grateful for throughout the day, you needn’t write them down… just take a moment to acknowledge to yourself.
 If you’re feeling really crazy, practice out loud in conversation with friends and family, there’s a strange power from saying out loud “I’m grateful for…“

 - Allow yourself to be human, not everything your grateful for will be profoundly deep and some days you’ll spend a while coming up with things.
 Of course you can repeat things!
 That’s 100% allowed…

 Hell, I included I was grateful for coffee and high fives, which of course I am, but it’s not quite the same level as clean drinking water.

-Don’t stop once you results…
+Don’t stop once you see positive results…